andli/pymkm/README.md

 > `"custom_price_calculator": "custom.calculators.DiscountForGoblinsCalculator",`

 Use the supplied example class to get started.
+Look at `DefaultPriceCalculator` in `pymkm_calculators` if you want to study the default algorithm.

 ### `price_limit_by_rarity`